devlaming/mgreml/README.md

  ```
 which tells you which files were changed.

-If you have modified the `mgreml` source code yourself, `git pull` may fail with an error such as `Your local changes to the following files would be overwritten by merge`.
+If you have modified the `mgreml` source code yourself, `git pull` may fail with an error such as `error: Your local changes [...] would be overwritten by merge`.

 In case the Python dependencies have changed, you can update the `mgreml` environment with